 VICTORIA, British Columbia, December 7, 2015 – Aaron Philippsen, Heidi Giesbrecht and Michael Harding have earned StarFish Medical’s highest honors for outstanding contributions to company success.

-Philippsen, an Electrical Engineer, received the Chris Denny Memorial Award for Innovation.
+Philippsen, a Mechanical Engineer, received the Chris Denny Memorial Award for Innovation.
 Heidi Giesbrecht and Michael Harding shared the StarFish Keep Calm and Carry On Award.
 Both award categories garnered multiple nominations citing a variety of achievements, challenges, and outstanding performance all taking place during record growth for the company.

 The Chris Denny Memorial Award for Innovation is awarded each year to someone from the StarFish group of companies who has immersed themselves deeply in a technical problem in order to find a brilliant solution to a client design challenge—as stated, or more deeply.
 Chris Denny was a long-time StarFish Mechanical Designer known for his brilliant solutions to the most challenging projects in ophthalmologic ultrasound, intraosseous infusion, electro-surgery and intravascular surgery.
 Nominees are solicited from StarFish Group employees and the recipient is chosen by a John Walmsley, Vice President of Product Development.

 Scott Phillips, prefaced his descriptions of the nominations saying: “This is by far the most impressive list I’ve ever seen.
 I know it was a very difficult decision for John.”

 Nine employees were nominated by their peers for projects including:

 - Developing an electromagnetic blood flow meter from 1st principles